Radio New Zealand

-Radio New Zealand (Te Reo Irirangi o Aotearoa), commonly known as RNZ or Radio NZ, is a New Zealand public service broadcaster and Crown entity.
+Radio New Zealand (Te Reo Irirangi o Aotearoa), commonly known as RNZ or Radio NZ, is a New Zealand public service broadcaster, non-commercial and Crown entity.
 Established under the Radio New Zealand Act 1995, it operates news and current affairs station, RNZ National, and a classical music and jazz station, RNZ Concert, with full government funding from NZ On Air.
 Since 2014, the organisation's focus has been to transform from a radio broadcaster to a multimedia outlet, increasing its production of digital content in audio, video, and written forms, utilising rnz.co.nz and the RNZ app.

 The organisation plays a central role in New Zealand public broadcasting.
 The New Zealand Parliament fully funds its AM network, used in part for the broadcast of parliamentary proceedings.
 RNZ has a statutory role under the Civil Defence Emergency Management Act 2002 to act as a "lifeline utility" in emergencies.
 It is also responsible for an international service, RNZ Pacific, which broadcasts to the South Pacific in both English and Pacific languages through its shortwave service, and publishes online news in Simplified Chinese.